-Over the 1990s, CDs improved until around the year 2000 I found the best CDs had surpassed LPs.
-CD high frequency and transient response had vastly improved, plus CDs retained the other advantages they had all along.
+Over the 1990s, CDs improved until around the year 2000 I thought the best CDs had surpassed LPs, with much better sounding high frequency and transient response, while retaining the other advantages they had all along.
 By this point, the best CDs of live acoustic music sounded more natural and real, where the best LPs sounded like an artistically euphonic sonic portrayal.

-Looking back, the reason for this transformation of CD audio quality seems to be the use of poorly implemented anti-aliasing filters in the early days.
-Over the 1990s, we owe the improvement in CD quality mainly to digital oversampling and more transparent anti-aliasing filters, and partially to better implementations of dither and noise shaping.
+Looking back, one contributing factor to this transformation of CD audio quality may be the use of poorly implemented anti-aliasing filters in the early days.
+Over the 1990s, we owe the improvement in CD quality largely to digital oversampling and more transparent anti-aliasing filters, and partially to better implementations of dither and noise shaping.

 At the same time, around the turn of the century, high bit rate formats came out: SACD and DVD-Audio.
-Various engineering and acoustic reasons were given for these high bit rates, most of which were based on well-intended yet fallacious understanding of digital audio, some on blatant pseudo-science.
+Various engineering and acoustic reasons are given for these high bit rates, most of which are based on well-intended yet fallacious understanding of digital audio, some on blatant pseudo-science.

 Monty says, Thus, 20Hz – 20kHz is a generous range.
 It thoroughly covers the audible spectrum, an assertion backed by nearly a century of experimental data.
 This is mostly, yet not quite true.
 The range of human hearing is closer to 18 Hz to 18 kHz.
 It’s common for people to hear below 20 Hz, but almost nobody above the age of 15 can hear 20 kHz.
 For example, at age 50 as I write this, my personal hearing range is from around 16 Hz to 15 kHz.

 Ironically, this actually strengthens Monty’s case.
-Digital audio has no problem going lower than 20 Hz, and we only need to go up to around 18 kHz to be transparent.
+Digital audio has no problem going lower than 20 Hz, and we only need to go up to around 18 kHz to be transparent for 99% of people.

 The Human Ear: Time vs. Frequency Domain

 The ear is a strange device.
-Highly sensitive, yet also non-linear, and it can also be inconsistent and unreliable.
+Highly sensitive, yet inconsistent and unreliable.
 Our keen perception of transient response is more sensitive than one would expect, given the upper threshold of frequency tones we can hear.